 — Wolf Von Eckardt

 DCPL continues to make an inestimable contribution to the protection and understanding of the history of the District of Columbia.
 Every member and supporter has a right to be proud of this legacy.
-Achieving a sound financial footing while continuing to preserve, protect, and enhance the historic and built environment of Washington, DC, through advocacy and education remains DCPL’s greatest challenge as it looks forward to its 50th anniversary in 2021 and beyond.
+Continuing to preserve, protect, and enhance the historic and built environment of Washington, DC through advocacy and education remains DCPL’s greatest challenge as it looks forward to its next 50-years of service.